 The Android Studio IDE is divided into several areas.
 A menu bar and toolbar at the very top, a status bar at the very bottom.
 Access to various explorers on the far left, a tabbed central editing area, tabs for various utilities below the editing area, and various tabs for assorted tools to the right.
 Most icons have tool tips so run the mouse around the IDE to see the functions of the various visible items.

 Run the Hello World App

 The app is ready to be executed on a physcial device or an Android Virtual Device (AVD).
-To run on a physical Android device, the device must be plugged into the computer with the device drivers installed.
+To run on a physical Android device, the device must be plugged into the computer with the device drivers installed (on Windows).
 USB debugging must be enabled on the device, via the Android developer mode options.

 When an AVD needs to load it can take some time, as the AVD will need to boot up.
 What if the AVD is running slowly?
 If the development PC is not of a high specification the AVD may struggle to run.
 In that case it is recommended to use a real Android device.
 If the development PC is of a high specification, but the AVD is slow, check that the Intel x86 Atom virtualized emulator, the Hardware Accelerated Execution Manager (HAXM) is installed, and use an x86 AVD image.
 Alternatively, use a lower level API and smaller screen (e.g. a Nexus One), which requires less CPU and resources.
 For more information on setting up an AVD, see the article Set Up an Android Virtual Device for App Testing.

 For tips on using the keyboard with the AVD see Android Emulator Key Mapping.
-Once your first Android Java programming is running try adding functionality.
+Once your first Android Java programming is running try changing the displayed text.
+Click on the text on the Design screen and use the list of Attributes to modify it.
+For example, change textAppearance to Large.
+Try adding additional functionality, see the Android example projects on this website.
 Investigate Studio's features and become familiar with the IDE.